Department of Chemistry and Biochemistry

 The department fosters innovative research programs that expand knowledge through discovery and development, actively contribute to the broader scientific community, and address critical global needs.
 We are committed to the professional development and mentoring of a diverse and inclusive community of faculty, staff, and students.

 The faculty, facilities, library holdings, and chemistry curriculum of the Department of Chemistry and Biochemistry have been accredited by the American Chemical Society.
 Recipients of a B.S. major in Chemistry or B.S. major in Biochemistry who have fulfilled the minimum requirements for professional chemists are awarded certification by the American Chemical Society.
 Receipt of the ACS certificate is recommended as preparatory training for work in industry or for continued graduate studies in chemistry or biochemistry.
-The Biochemistry program is also accredited by the American Society for Biochemistry and Molecular Biology and recipients of a B.S. major in Biochemistry are awarded an ASBMB-certified degree upon successful completion of a scored examination.
+The Biochemistry program is also accredited by the American Society for Biochemistry and Molecular Biology and recipients of a B.S. major in Biochemistry are awarded an ASBMB certified degree upon successful completion of a scored examination.
 Students interested in careers in medicine, dentistry, pharmacy, or as physicians assistants are encouraged to choose a corresponding minor in Pre-Dental, Pre-Medical, Pre-Pharmacy, or Pre-Physicians Assistant Studies to prepare for post-graduate professional degrees.

 Students seeking a B.S. major in Biochemistry begin their studies taking foundation courses in chemistry, biology, physics and mathematics.
 After completion of the foundation courses, students take advanced courses and laboratories to gain knowledge and experience in the modern techniques of biochemistry and molecular genetics.
 The Biochemistry curriculum meets the standards set by the American Society for Biochemistry and Molecular Biology.
 A minor is required for this degree.
-(Biochemistry majors are not allowed to choose a Minor in Chemistry.)
+(Biochemistry majors are not allowed to double major in Chemistry or choose a Minor in Chemistry.)

 Qualified chemistry or biochemistry majors completing their junior year of chemistry courses who plan to pursue advanced studies have the opportunity to complete both B.S. and M.S. degrees with one additional year of course work and research after receipt of a B.S. degree.
 Students must be active in undergraduate research prior to their senior year to be eligible for the program.